-- The face-off takes place at the point from which the puck was shot, in accordance with Rule 6.3 (b), as the delayed off-side ceased once the puck entered the neutral zone. - ii.
+- The face-off takes place at the end zone face-off spot nearest to where the puck was shot. - ii.
 The face-off takes place at the face-off spot outside the defending team's blue-line.
 The delayed off-side takes precedence in this case as the puck is already illegally in the zone. - iii.
 The face-off takes place at the end zone face-off spot, as the delayed off-side was no longer in effect.